bitmark-inc/bitmark-lib/README.md

 var transfer = new Transfer()
       .from(previousTransfer)
       .to(newOwner)
-      .sign(privateKey);
+      .sign(authKey);
 ```

 Note: `from()` can receive either an Issue or Transfer object *or* an id string from either an Issue or Transfer object.

 #### Methods
-* *getRPCParam()* — returns a json object for sending in an RPC message
 * *isSigned()* — returns `true` if the transfer record is signed
 * *getOwner()* —  returnss an AccountNumber object specifying the the Transfer record's *Owner* property
 * *getSignature()*: returns the Transfer object's signature buffer
-* *getPreTx()*: returns a hexadecimal string of a *TxId* for the previous record in the chain-of ownership (either an Issue record or Transfer record) — the same as a record's *Link* property in the blockchain data structure
+* *getPreTx()*: returns a hexadecimal string of a *Id* for the previous record in the chain-of ownership (either an Issue record or Transfer record) — the same as a record's *Link* property in the blockchain data structure
-* *getTxId()* — returns a hexadecimal string id for the Transfer record (only available when the record is broadcast via RPC)
+* *getId()* — returns a hexadecimal string id for the Transfer record (only available when the record is broadcast via RPC)

 ---